 Fire Roasted Tomatoes – Oven or Grill

 Fire Roasted Tomatoes add richness and a touch of sweetness to any recipe they are added.
-You can easily prepare them at home, either on the grill or in the oven.
+This post shares how to fire roast tomatoes easily at home, either on the grill or in the oven.

 You can swap out these fire-roasted tomatoes for any tomato product.
 This creamy Tomato Soup is one of my favorite soups as is.
 But every now and again, I enjoy swapping out the plain old tomatoes with fire-roasted for a little change.
 Roasting the tomatoes deepens the flavor of the tomato and makes them much richer tasting.
 It also intensifies their natural sweetness.